Owen Miller Player Props: Brewers vs. Giants

-Owen Miller -- with a slugging percentage of .684 in his past 10 games, including six extra-base hits -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Alex Wood on the hill, on May 26 at 8:10 PM ET.
+The Milwaukee Brewers, including Owen Miller and his .625 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter Logan Webb and the San Francisco Giants at American Family Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Giants.

 Owen Miller Game Info & Props vs. the Giants